Saturday 14 April 2018, 09:30am - 05:00pm

 Tournament-Registration Fee (choose additional fee, if player lacks a current US-Chess membership)

-- Register at the bottom of this page, starting 1 month before the tournament
+- Register at the bottom of this page, starting at least 1 month before the tournament

 - $20—Tuesday, 2018.04.10, if completed by 11:59 PM (Early)